kennethillman/ps-nuxt/README.md

 * Cart - Static today
 * Cart - Add & Remove from basket should be done from VUEX.
 Inspiration -> http://www.voerro.com/en/tutorials/r/simple-persistent-shopping-cart-implementation-with-vuejs-2-and-vuex-in-laravel-5/2
 * UX Suggetsion -> When cart is open, it should be possible to edits the products directly in that view , + - and remove.
+* Body scroll, when opening cart products wrapper / body loses its position and scrolls to top.  https://vuejsexamples.com/vue-directive-to-lock-the-body-scroll-without-stopping-the-target-element-from-scrolling/

 ### CHECKOUT